CoffeeApp/Planning/stagesOfDevelopment.md

 ### MVP

-Establish sockets connections to allow us to send data from customer to shop.
+Establish sockets connections to allow customer and shop to send data to each other.

 ___